grasph/wrapit/doc/config.md

 # If not set, default to: lib<module_name>/src
 # out_cxx_dir =

-# Destination directory for the generated julia code
+# Destination directory for the generated julia package
-# If not set, default to: <module_name>/src
+# If not set, default to: <module_name>.
+The julia module code
+# is written in a src subdirectory and Project.toml file
+# at the root of the directory.
 # out_jl_dir =

 # Number of class wrapper to group in the same source file